7085/netscan.js/README.md

 Further additional restrictions apply to different APIs and protocols, like *Cross-Origin-Resource-Sharing (CORS)* [6] [7] [35], *Content Security Policies (CSP)* [36] and blocking of specific ports for different protocols [30] [31] [32] [34].
-CORS and CSP can be evaded by relying on side channel information, metadata and correlate data from different JavaScript APIs with request data.
+CORS and CSP can be evaded by relying on side channel information, metadata and correlating data from different JavaScript APIs with request data.
 Even though we can not access response information directly we can derive certain information about a response with that technique.
 Unfortunately the **port blocking cannot be bypassed**.
 The only possibility which exists, is